-- Safeguarding is defined as: - o Protecting children from maltreatment; - o Preventing impairment of children's mental and physical health or development; - o Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances.
+- Safeguarding is defined as: - o Protecting children from maltreatment: - o Preventing impairment of children's mental and physical health or development; - Ensuring that children are growing up in circumstances consistent with the provision of safe and effective care; and - Taking action to enable all children to have the best life chances. - Child Protection is an aspect of safeguarding, but is focused on how we respond to children who have been significantly harmed or are at risk of significant harm. - Staff applies to all those working for or on behalf of the school, full time or part time, in either a paid or voluntary capacity.
+This also includes governors.

-1 Keeping Children Safe in Education (DfE, 2020)
+1 Keeping Children Safe in Education (DfE, 2021)